 FELONY DUI IN NEVADA – “ONCE A FELON, ALWAYS A FELON” RULE

 Under Nevada Revised Statutes 484C.400, the penalty for a first, second or third DUI conviction within seven years are different.
 For a first or second offense, a DUI is punished as a misdemeanor.
 A third offense within seven years is punished as a felony.
 But a third offense in seven years is not the only way to be accused of felony DUI where no one was harmed and you stayed on the scene of an accident.
 Nevada Revised Statutes 484C.410 provides the “once a felon, always a felon” rule which means that if you’ve been convicted of a felony DUI, then all subsequent DUI charges are felonies no matter how much time has passed.

 But what about out-of-state convictions?
 For instance, if you were convicted of felony DUI in Utah, does that serve as a basis for making any subsequent DUI a felony in Nevada?

 The Supreme Court of Nevada addressed this question in Sindelar v.
 State, 382 P.3d 904 (2016).
 The appellant, Stella Sindelar, pleaded guilty to felony DUI in Utah in 2004.
 Almost nine years later, Singelar was arrested in Ely, Nevada for suspicion of DUI.
 At trial, she was convicted of felony DUI and sentenced to 30 to 75 months in prison.

 Have you or a loved one been accused of a crime and cannot afford to hire experts and investigators?
-Contact the experienced criminal defense attorneys at Mueller Hinds & Associates for a free consultation.
+Contact the experienced Nevada criminal defense attorneys at Hinds Injury Law Las Vegas for a free consultation.